 - Third-Party Integrations – Inevitably, there will be third-party platforms that a company will opt to retain.
 The developers will need to establish integrations with the new ERP platform, forming connections that allow for uninterrupted operational continuity.
 These integrations must be thoroughly tested and then documented for users, especially if users need to configure new connections when they begin using the new ERP software.

 - Training – Training must be provided to employees so they’re well-versed on how the ERP platform works.
 This way, there is no gap in productivity when the official changeover occurs.
 If employees are distributed over a large area in multiple locations, training sessions will need to accommodate this need.

 - Support – Support needs to be available when questions arise.
 Some companies opt to use a consultant from the development team.
-Others use an in-house “super user” — an employee of the company who is a highly-trained early adopter of the ERP platform.
+Others hire an in-house ERP professional “super user” — an employee of the company who is a highly-trained early adopter of the ERP platform.
 Whatever the case, you’ll need to have a plan in place to ensure any problems are addressed quickly and effectively during implementation and beyond the ERP deployment.